joaopabdala/Dispositivos-moveis-2/README.md

 ## Updates since last checkpoint
 - Used react native elements for some inputs and for Icons.
 - Implemented Readings and Tag mocks.
 - Created Tag and Reading components.
+- Established connection with pocketbase
+- Token and id management with Zustand
+- Configured PocketBase to function as an API
 ### checkpoint 2, entrega parcial das telas:
 https://drive.google.com/file/d/1SagALQb2vzIem7Dkvlyqpbpymh-aZrDa/view